Moved into a home which is newly built? There's some things you may need to know

 How long does it last for?

-A typical defects period lasts for 12 months after completion.
+A typical defects period lasts for 12 months after completion, your Housing Officer can confirm this.

 What should I do if I have an issue and my property is still in the defects period?

-When you contact the GHA maintenance team to report an issue and it is assessed to be a defect or added to the end of defects inspection, the Maintenance Assistant will note all the information about the defect.
+When you contact the GHA maintenance team to report an issue and it is assessed to be a defect, the Maintenance Assistant will note all the information about the defect to determine whether it will be addressed immediately or added to the end of defects inspection.

 The Maintenance Assistant will email the relevant information about the defect to the building contractor and the rest of the GHA Maintenance team.